 Q: Are the approved typefaces (Tiempos, Soho and Setimo) available for free?

 A: Licensing restrictions prevent us from distributing the typefaces for free.
-Visit the typography page for information on purchasing Tiempos, Soho and Setimo.
+Visit the typography page for information on purchasing Tiempos, Soho, and Setimo.

 Q: Who owns the copyright to Amherst artwork?

 A: Amherst College is the copyright owner by origination or assignment of any representation of an Amherst mark.
 Please contact Amherst Trademarks and Licensing at email@example.com if you have further questions about ownership of copyrights.
 To request a license, please fill out this the trademark and licensing form.

 Q: How do I order letterhead, envelopes and business cards?